AlexanderPZolotov/RepositoryExample/README.md

 **Hi all !**

-My name is Alexander Zolotov - and this is simple example of my code.
-Any questions, suggestions or comments will be very appricated ...
+My name is Alexander Zolotov - and this is a simple example of my code.
+Any questions, suggestions, or comments will be very appreciated ...